 CERRU has many tasks to perform, which can be looked upon as wonderful achievements.
-I have been assigned to reserve rooms on campus for every event for CERRU, which includes overseeing set-ups of room, lighting, technical details, dealing with staff and faculty and having a good rapport with everyone.
+I have been assigned to reserve rooms on campus for every event for CERRU, including overseeing set-ups of room, lighting, technical details, dealing with staff and faculty, and having a good rapport with everyone.
 When it comes to accounting, I see to it that everything goes smoothly.
-I oversee the payment of stipends, and keep track of a personal account with Chartwells for all food orders and make sure everything is correct in terms of delivery and billing.
+I oversee the payment of stipends, keep track of a personal account with Chartwells for all food orders, and make sure everything is correct in delivery and billing.
 Another task given is being in charge of hiring a photographer & DJ for the events and follow-up.
 These and more, I continue to do to maintain a good relationship with my peers.

-I feel I am part of a team effort with CERRU; we all know what we have to do and do it well.
+CERRU team is a group effort, a family; we all know what we have to do and do it well!

 Monica Roman is the Communications Coordinator at the Center for Ethnic, Racial, and Religious Understanding.
 Her nonprofit career spans operations, development, and communications and prior to her time at CERRU, she has worked at the Center for Global Enterprise, Generation Citizen, and the New York City Urban Debate League.
 She is currently pursuing an M.B.A. with a focus on sustainable business at the Zicklin School of Business at Baruch College.